 Dates for your diary:

-Wednesday 8th April: Outdoor club night / nets start.
+Every Wednesday night throughout the season: Outdoor club night / nets.

 Saturday 2nd May: Senior league season starts.